Advantages and Disadvantages: Media Preparation Methods

 Processed sterile media is dispensed directly from the automated preparator with the aid of a peristaltic pump.
 It is also possible to connect media preparators to automated plate pourers, such as the DISTRIWEL.
 This allows prepared agar plates to be stacked ready for use.
 Combining an automated media preparator with a pourer/stacker is ideal as prepared media can be quickly poured into plates with minimal risk of contamination.
 The media preparator is connected to the pourer/stacker with sterilised tubing via a pump so that over 700 plates in an hour can be dispensed.
 The DISTRIWEL has an integrated refrigeration plate for rapid cooling to ensure uniform, level plates.
 In addition to automated pourers, it is also possible to connect media preparators to gravimetric diluters (see the DILUWEL) for precise dilution of bulk samples.

 Every aspect of automated media preparation is controlled electronically on the equipment directly or via a computer.
 All programme parameters are displayed and can be adjusted to create customised sterilisation cycles.
 To ensure traceability, operator names and batch numbers can be entered and it is possible to add a chart recorder and/or barcode reader.
 The addition of a Petri dish labelling machine would also reduce potential labelling errors and truly automate the media production process.
+There is a perception that automated media preparators are expensive, however when one considers the amount of time they save and the reduced chance of contamination, they are an excellent method of producing consistent, high quality culture media in small or large batches, whenever it is needed. |

 Choosing the best method